LifeBridge Drug and Substance Abuse Inc

 LifeBridge Drug and Substance Abuse Inc - Spring Lake, NC

-Lifebridge Drug And Substance Abuse Inc is a mental health and substance abuse treatment facility located at 2281 Ray Road in the 28390 zip code in Spring Lake, NC.
+Lifebridge Drug And Substance Abuse Inc is a dual diagnosis rehab center located at 2281 Ray Road in the 28390 zip code in Spring Lake, NC.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Lifebridge Drug And Substance Abuse Inc include cognitive behavioral therapy, counseling for trauma victims and motivational interviewing.
-Lifebridge Drug And Substance Abuse Inc provides outpatient treatment, intensive outpatient treatment program and regular outpatient treatment.
-It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Some of the treatment approaches used by Lifebridge Drug And Substance Abuse Inc include motivational interviewing, counseling for trauma victims and matrix model.
+Lifebridge Drug And Substance Abuse Inc provides outpatient services, intensive outpatient treatment program and regular outpatient treatment.
+It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.

 Call (888) 303-2026 to get 24/7 help with treatment.